-The percent of total renter households that are "severely cost burdened" is reduced each year through 2040 with the aim of reaching 10%.
+The percent of total renter households that are "severely cost burdened" is reduced to 10% by 2040

-The percent of total home-owner households that are "severely cost burdened" is reduced each year through 2040 with the aim of reaching 6.5%.
+The percent of total home-owner households that are "severely cost burdened" by 2040 is reduced to 6.5%

 - H1.1 Coordinate with Anne Arundel County and the State of Maryland on new policy mandates and regulatory incentives to expand the development of affordable and moderately priced rental and owner-occupied housing within the greater Annapolis area. - H1.2 Specifically promote infill development and redevelopment in the Upper West Street and Forest Drive corridors to facilitate the creation of walkable communities where new housing options and neighborhood commercial uses coexist with, and enhance, the existing communities. (also listed in Chapter 4: Land Use under goal LU1)